If there was one scent that is the cornerstone of the men’s grooming world, it’s undoubtedly going to be sandalwood.

 In fact, if you have an aftershave splash or lotion, throw it out now.
 It’s doing you a huge disservice for your skin (stinging pain aside).

-If you are thinking about trying out the whole DIY thing and creating your very own shaving oil, shave cream, or beard oil, then sandalwood would make an excellent base.
+If you are thinking about trying out the whole DIY thing and creating your very own shaving oil, shaving cream, or beard oil, then sandalwood would make an excellent base.

 However, given that sandalwood essential oil is one of the priciest oils that you can purchase given its popularity coupled with its rarity in recent years create an environment where many men often resort to substitutes (and also the reason why it’s really hard to find natural sandalwood in shave cream and shave soaps).